mutualmobile/MMDrawerController/README.md

 Starting with iOS 7, the drawer button is now drawn in a much thinner stroke.
 In addition, the color methods have been deprecated, and the color will now be determined by the `tintColor.` Also note that the shadow has been deprecated to be more in line with the design themes of the OS.

 ###Prebuilt Example Animations
 In order to make it as easy as possible for you to use this library, we built some of the common animations we see out there today.
-Simply include the `MMDrawerVisualState` subspec, and use any of the prebuilt visual states.
+Simply include the `MMDrawerVisualStates` subspec, and use any of the prebuilt visual states.

 For example, if you wanted to use a slide and scale animation, you would do the following: